php-dev-br/laravel-doc-pt-br/eloquent-relationships.md

 <a name="many-to-many"></a>
 ### Many To Many

 Many-to-many relations are slightly more complicated than `hasOne` and `hasMany` relationships.
 An example of such a relationship is a user with many roles, where the roles are also shared by other users.
 For example, many users may have the role of "Admin".

-#### Table Structure

 To define this relationship, three database tables are needed: `users`, `roles`, and `role_user`.
-The `role_user` table is derived from the alphabetical order of the related model names, and contains the `user_id` and `role_id` columns:
+The `role_user` table is derived from the alphabetical order of the related model names, and contains the `user_id` and `role_id` columns.

-    users
-        id - integer
-        name - string

-    roles
-        id - integer
-        name - string

-    role_user
-        user_id - integer
-        role_id - integer

-#### Model Structure

 Many-to-many relationships are defined by writing a method that returns the result of the `belongsToMany` method.
 For example, let's define the `roles` method on our `User` model: